Rasheed Araeen

-Rasheed Araeen (رشید آرائیں; born 1935) is a Karachi born, London-based conceptual artist, sculptor, painter, writer, and curator.
+Rasheed Araeen (رشید آرائیں; born 15 June 1935) is a Karachi-born, London-based conceptual artist, sculptor, painter, writer, and curator.
 He graduated in civil engineering from the NED University of Engineering and Technology in 1962, and has been working as a visual artist bridging life, art and activism since his arrival in London from Pakistan in 1964.

 Art career

-Araeen was pursuing a career as an engineer in Karachi when he was first exposed to avant-garde art.
+Araeen was pursuing a career as an engineer in Karachi, Pakistan, when he was first exposed to avant-garde art.
 This arrived through two channels: imported Western books and magazines and contact with Pakistani contemporary artists.
 Consequently, he decided to pursue art-making and embarked on a second career.

 Upon arriving in London in 1964, Araeen began working as an artist without any formal training, producing sculptures influenced by Minimalism and the work of Anthony Caro alongside his engineering experience.
 By his own account, works created or imagined in this period such as Chakras (1969–1970) and Zero to Infinity (1968–2004), while using basic structural units such as cubes, lattice and discs, were process-based and open to transformation by "the creative energy of the collective".
 Concepts of this period would make ripple effects throughout his career, both formally and politically.
 Chakras, the 16 red painted circular discs released on the water from Saint Katherine's Dock in 1970, would later evolve and give rise to the concept of Disco Sailing (1970–74), a new form between floating sculpture and dance.
 The work was revisited and resurrected many times through the decades and performed most recently at Garage Museum in Moscow in 2019.

-Starting from the 1970s Araeen was increasingly concerned with questions of postcolonialism as he struggled with the Eurocentrism of institutions.
-Centering around issues of identity, representation and racial violence, he created the performance Paki Bastard, Portrait of The Artist as a Black Person (1977) using video projection, live performance and sound.
+Starting from the 1970s, Araeen was increasingly concerned with questions of postcolonialism as he struggled with the Eurocentrism of institutions.
+Centering on issues of identity, representation and racial violence, he created the performance Paki Bastard, Portrait of The Artist as a Black Person (1977), using video projection, live performance and sound.
 He complemented this with writing statements and manifestos, which he considered to be a "textual form of art".

-He also often traveled back to Karachi and make frequent visits to Baluchistan as a "return to the source".
+He also often travelled back to Karachi and make frequent visits to Baluchistan as a "return to the source".
 These travels have prompted in interest around land art and environmental issues described as "Ecoaesthetics" in his 2010 publication Art Beyond Art.

 Araeen participated in Les Magiciens de la Terre (1989); 2nd Johannesburg Biennale (1997), 11th Biennale of Sydney (1998), 9th Shanghai Biennale (212), 9th Gwangju Biennale (2012), 57th Venice Biennale (2017) and documenta 14 (2017).
-In December 2017 a major retrospective of Araeen's work which spotted 60 years of his work was presented at Van Abbemuseum in Eindhoven and then toured to MAMCO in Geneva, the BALTIC in Gateshead, and Garage Museum in Moscow.
+In December 2017, a major retrospective of Araeen's work that featured 60 years of his work was presented at Van Abbemuseum in Eindhoven and then toured to MAMCO in Geneva, the BALTIC in Gateshead, and Garage Museum in Moscow.